What are overlays?

 Can I link to another screen from my overlay?

 Yes, you can set as many hotspots as you want on your overlay screen.

 Can I use a custom close button on my hotspot?

-Yes, just create a hotspot with a target destination of “Link Back / Close” within your overlay screen.
-Anywhere your Overlay is used, this hotspot can be used to close the Overlay.
-If combined with the “Close on clicking outside of overlay” option turned on, viewers can use either method to close the overlay.
+Yes.
+To create a custom close button, create a hotspot with a target destination of Link Back / Close within your overlay screen.
+When your overlay appears, this hotspot can be used to close the overlay.
+If combined with the Close on clicking outside of overlay option, viewers can use either method to close the overlay.

-Will Overlays work on tablet and mobile prototypes?
+Will overlays work on tablet and mobile prototypes?

 Why doesn’t the background opacity slider do anything?

-Why is my overlay sizing off?
+Why is my overlay sizing incorrect?

 Overlay sizing is affected when the parent screen is retina, but the overlay screen is not.
 To resolve this issue, change the size of either screen to match the other screen in proportion.